Marshall – Updated March 23rd, 2022

 “If your group has a position on the resolution passed by commissioners last night in support of the county’s law enforcement agencies?

 When asked if there is any other information about your group you’d like our readers to know?”
-As of press time, she did not responded to the Tribune’s request.
+As of press time, she did not respond to the Tribune’s request, but on December 4th Azarmi contacted the Tribune to say that she never received the email because her last day with the organization was May 15, 2021 and that her email was no longer active.
+For the record the Tribune never received a bounce back from the email we sent.